-From 2011 to 2015, one suspected human-related sperm whale mortality was reported to the NMFS Alaska Region stranding network (Helker et al. 2017).
+From 2012 to 2016, one suspected human-related sperm whale mortality was reported to the NMFS Alaska Region stranding network (Helker et al. in press).
 A beachcast sperm whale was found in 2012 on a beach near Yakutat with a net from an unknown fishery wrapped around its lower jaw.
 However, due to the advanced decomposition of this whale, the cause of death could not be determined.